briansunter/graph/site/src/content/logseq/issue-1.md

 ### Starting my Public Graph

-The [Logseq note taking app](https://logseq.com) has a feature where you can publish your kledge graph as a static site.
+The [Logseq note taking app](https://logseq.com) has a feature where you can publish your knowledge graph as a static site.

 [I'm using the hugo plugin, but it also supports publishing a rich single page app.](https://github.com/sawhney17/logseq-schrodinger)